 Horse Bedding and Stabling Introduction

-Horses, much like humans, require a comfortable, clean, and safe environment for relaxation and rest.
+Much like humans, horses require a comfortable, clean, and safe environment for relaxation.

 One of the most integral parts of equine care involves providing appropriate bedding and stabling conditions.